AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

 readable (yet not revealing) id for a person.

-Other suggested methods have been to create a hash(sensitive semantic key), which might work but will be vulnerable to a brute force reengineering effort.
-The response to that is often to salt it, that is salt(hash(sensitive sementic key)), and that is ok but it seems merely to be a very difficult way to create a UUID.
+Other suggested methods have been to create a hash(sensitive semantic key), which might work but will be vulnerable to a brute force re-engineering effort.
+The response to that is often to salt it, that is salt(hash(sensitive semantic key)), and that is ok but it seems merely to be a very difficult way to create a UUID.
 This means we have a key that is developer unfriendly - at least compared to the more human readable key consisting of recognizable fragments from the real world.